Jonathan Hirsch MA FRSA

 Project work: The following is a selection of projects and clients in my portfolio, which I hope demonstrate a range of abilities and roles across the digital arena:

-- January 2017 – present: Service Designer at the Department of International Trade, leading the design of a caseworking system to speed up the processing of export licence applications, and designing an internal system for managing UK Tariffs and Quotas post-Brexit (to replace the current capability provided by the European Union).
+- January 2017 – February 2019: Service Designer at the Department of International Trade, leading the design of a caseworking system to speed up the processing of export licence applications, and designing an internal system for managing UK Tariffs and Quotas post-Brexit (to replace the current capability provided by the European Union).

 - May 2014 – September 2016: Digital Architect at Prospect, working on several large systems-design projects for a global technology company.

 - February 2014: User Experience Consultant at CACI, working on a large multi-brand consumer-facing web project for a major operator of food-and-beverage premises.

 - January – December 2013: User Experience Architect at MRM Meteorite, working on various projects for clients in the automotive, technology, financial services and retail sectors.

 - July – August 2012: Business Analyst at AKQA, working on a global web platform project for a major automotive brand.

 - February – April 2012: User Experience Architect for BIG Group, working on a consumer-facing web project for a large financial services company.

 - October – November 2011: User Experience Architect for Fjord, working on a web and mobile music delivery service for a global telecommunications company.

 - May – December 2011: User Experience Architect for GNIUS, developing functional specifications and wire-frames for an extranet project on behalf of a major FMCG company.